xRahul/stackoverflow-basic-webapp/README.md

 * Added realtime filtering that reduces the number of items(questions or answers) from the list for better readability
 * Created using react/redux and public stackoverflow APIs
 * Tells you the free quota for both APIs used

-### Next items

-* Display more metadata related to Questions and Answers
+* Shows relevant metadata for Questions and Answers like score, votes etc.

+### Next

+* Make the app more robust by adding small UX features
+* Fix the code smells and duplication
-* Add some styling to make it look better
+* Add UTs

 ## Available Scripts